-Most, but not all, PT schools require the GRE.
-The GRE is a standardized, computer-based exam, which tests knowledge on verbal reasoning, quantitative reasoning, and analytical writing.
+The GRE is a standardized, computer-based exam, testing on verbal reasoning, quantitative reasoning, and analytical writing.

-- Verbal: Measures ability to evaluate written work, analyze information obtained, and recognize relationships among words and concepts.
+- Verbal: Evaluation of written work, analysis of information obtained, and relationships among words and concepts.

 - Quantitative: Measures problem-solving skills; focuses on arithmetic, algebra, geometry and data analysis.

-- Writing: Measures critical thinking and analytical writing skills, specifically how well you are able to articulate and support your own complex ideas clearly and effectively.
+- Writing: Measures critical thinking and analytical writing skills; Ability to articulate and support complex ideas effectively.

-The GRE can be registered for through their list of testing centers and taken at a nearby testing centers in Huntsville when you are ready.
-One of the nice things about the GRE is that it offered multiple times, so you can take it almost any time.
-Register for the test here.
-You can view your scores online approximately 10-15 days after your test date.
+The GRE can be registered for through their list of testing centers and taken at a nearby testing centers in Huntsville.
+The GRE is offered multiple times of year.
+Register for the GRE test here.

 The strongest way to increase your score is to take practice tests.
-In between each test, you should study, assess your strengths and weaknesses, focus on improving your weaknesses, and re-assess with another practice test.
-Around 6 practice tests may assist you greatly before you take the exam.
+In between each test, assess strengths and weaknesses, focus on improving weaknesses, and re-assess with another practice test.
 Many of the GRE Prep books and verbal flashcards on the most commonly used words on the exam may also be of assistance.
 Visit the GRE website for recommendations on preparation.

 Timing and Organization

-You should take the exam when you are ready.
-Most people do so around the Spring semester of the year they are planning to apply to PT school.
+Take the exam after preparing.
+Most people do so around the Spring semester of the year they are planning to apply to professional school.
+Schedule a one-on-one advising appointment with the Pre-Health Advisor to discuss timeline of the exam with the application process.

 Many programs have "rolling admission" deadlines, or "early decision"; meaning they begin to fill spots as soon as their application cycle opens.
 This means, the longer you wait, the less spots available for you to claim.
 So, apply early.